 keep your back straight.

-Substitute the shoulder closest to the patient into the armpit and to the patient's torso.
-The hand of this hand is brought under the patient's thighs.
-The patient places his hands on the sisters' backs (Fig. 9).
+Place the shoulder closest to the patient into the armpit and to the patient’s torso.
+The hand of this hand is brought under the patient's hips.
+The patient places his hands on the nurses' back (Fig. 9).

-If it is not possible to place the shoulder in the patient's axilla or if the patient can put their hand on the sister's back, place your hand between the patient's torso and shoulder.
-Bring the hand of this hand under the patient's thighs.
+If it is not possible to place your shoulder in the patient's armpit or if he can place his hand on the nurse's back, place your hand between the patient's torso and shoulder.
+Place the hand of this hand under the patient’s hips.

-Lean with one hand on the head of the bed (elbow bent), with the other, spreadplaced under the hips, take the assistant by the wrist (“double wrist grip”)fig.9,b.
+Lean with one hand on the head of the bed (elbow bent), with the otherplaced under the hips, grab the assistant's wrist (“double wrist grip”)Fig.9,b.

-Warn the colleague (if you are the leader) and the patient that you will raise him on the count of three.
+Warn your colleague (if you are a leader) and the patient that on the count of three you will raise him.

-Straighten the leg located at the feet of the patient, and transferring the weight of your body to the other leg, located closer to the head, lift the patient.
-The elbow, providing emphasis, unbend.
+Straighten the leg located at the patient's feet, and transferring the weight of your body to the other leg, located closer to the head, lift the patient.
+The elbow, which provides support, is straightened.

-Move the patient to the desired distance, repeating the two previous points.
+Move the patient to the desired distance, repeating the previous two steps.

-Ensure the patient is in the correct position in bed.
+Provide the patient with the necessary position in bed.

-11 Raising a patient in a height-adjustable bed with a stretched sheet (performed by two or more people, the patient can help)
+11 Lifting a patient in an adjustable-height bed using a taut sheet (two or more people can do it, the patient can help)

-Usage: lifting in cases where it is not possible to use shoulder lifting.
+Usage: lifting in cases where it is not possible to use a shoulder lift.

-Fig. 10 Raising a patient in a height-adjustable bed.
+Fig. 10 Raising a patient in a bed with variable height.

-Explain the procedure to the patient, make sure that he understands it and get his consent to the reduction.
+Explain the procedure to the patient, make sure he understands it, and obtain his consent to perform the procedure.

 Assess the patient's condition and environment

 Lower the bed to the middle of your thigh.
-Attach the bed brakes.
+Set the bed brakes.

 Stand on both sides of the bed facing each other (if the patient is obese, 2 people stand on each side of the bed):